 If microorganisms have more surface area to feed off of, the materials will decompose faster.
 Chopping your organic materials with a machete, or using a shredder or lawnmower to shred materials will help them break down faster.

 The compost pile is your oven.
 Compost piles catch heat created by the activity of millions of microorganisms.
 The minimum size for hot, fast composting is a 3-foot by 3-foot by 3-foot.
-But piles wider or taller than 5 feet don't permit enough air to reach the microorganisms at the center.
+Piles that are wider or taller than 5 feet don't permit enough air to reach the microorganisms at the center.

 Your compost pile’s microorganisms work their hardest when the materials have about the moistness of a wrung-out sponge and as many air passages.
 The air in the pile is usually consumed faster than the moisture, so the pile should be turned or mixed up now and then to add more air; this maintains high temperatures and controls odor.
 Use a pitchfork, rake, or other garden tool can to turn materials with.